 Again, all a child needs sometimes to begin a creative writing project is a gentle push in the right direction.
 While prompts offer a topic or ask a question, story starters actually provide the first sentence.
 Write one of these on a sheet of paper to avoid the blank page panic.

+Kid-friendly story starters make great writing warm-ups!
 Here is a list of 15 first lines with humorous or far-fetched themes that you can use as story starters.
 For added fun, print the prompts on cards and let the kids draw a prompt from the pile.
-Blank game cards from donnayoung.org are perfect for this!
+Blank game cards are perfect for this!